EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 - 'Eduardo Zepeda'
 ---

 I started learning Rust, and everything I read on the internet about its learning curve is true.
 Rust is difficult, not impossible, just difficult.
-But now I also **understood why the obsession with this programming language**.
+But now I also **understand why the obsession with this programming language**.
 After finishing Rust's book I had a glimpse of the programming language that I will try to accurately capture in the following paragraphs.

 If you already know what makes Rust so difficult and you're looking to learn it instead, skip to the final part of this post where I recommend some useful resources to learn Rust.